ELF-Lab/OjibweMorph/NounSpreadsheets/README.md

 | NA_VVw   | Class 2B		   | na long vowel w        		| "ikwe"				 | /ikwew2/				  |
 | NA_Vw    | Class 3		   | na short vowel w        	   	| "inini"				 | /ininiw2/			  |

+For all of the NA nouns that end in "w", we use a special character "w2" in order to capture the specific contexts where it deletes or surfaces, as captured by the _w2-deletion_ rule.

+The NA_Cy stems end in a special "y2", which always deletes.

+The special character "V1", which triggers the _ShortV-Lengthening_ rule, occurs in the NA_Vw stems when the suffix complex begins with the possessive suffix, the personal suffixes, the locative suffix, or the diminuative suffix.

+In the NA_C and NA_Cy classes, the singular form includes a short vowel, which usually gets deleted, unless the stem is short (as in "makwa" and "aki").

 ### Noun Inanimate (NI)